AFFINITY: The upgraded software (Affinity V3.1) from Canva has an amazing new RAW conversion option with tonal presets. It's worth trying...

 • Design selective improvements for the Workspace video editing function.

-• Add a basic Photoshop Layers function to Workspace with Blending Modes.
+• Add a basic version of a Layers function to Workspace with Blending Modes.

 • The video capabilities of this camera should be tailored to the target segment.